dfki-ric-underactuated-lab/double_pendulum/CONTRIBUTING.md

 Contributions to this project are very welcome!

-Please try to follow the software guidelines from this repository as described in the documentation.

-If you contribute a controller, please

-1. Create a README.md file in your controller directory in which you explain how the controller works and how it can be used.
-2. Create a requirements.txt file where you list required packages that are not listed in the main [requirements](software/python/requirements.txt) file of the project.

 If you discover bugs, have feature requests, or want to improve the documentation, please open an issue at the issue tracker of the project.